-Replace a drive - E2800 (12-drive or 24-drive shelf)
+Replace the drive - E5700 (24-drive shelf)

-You can replace a drive in an E2800 with a 12-drive or 24-drive shelf.
+You can replace a drive in a 24-drive shelf.

 The Recovery Guru in SANtricity System Manager monitors the drives in the storage array and can notify you of an impending drive failure or an actual drive failure.
 When a drive has failed, its amber Attention LED is on.
 You can hot-swap a failed drive while the storage array is receiving I/O.